 Loud Rushing Sound

 The power in a tornado can sometimes cause the earth itself to rumble.
-This can sound like an incoming freight train where the ground rumbles loudly.
+This can sound like an oncoming freight train where the ground rumbles loudly.

 Dark Skies with a Green Hue